Create bouquet for all network types / per network (was: map all services through json api...)

 You can use any browser's debugger (network view) to check which values the webui sends to tvh.

-#4 Updated by Jaroslav Kysela 18 days ago
+#4 Updated by Jaroslav Kysela about 2 years ago

 - Status changed from New to Fixed

 - % Done changed from 0 to 100